PM Modi expresses condolences over Iqbal Singh's death | www.lokmattimes.com

 PM Modi expresses condolences over Iqbal Singh's death

-Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Sardar Iqbal Singh Lalpura and said "he will be remembered for his efforts to spread education among youngsters."
+Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Padma Shri awardee Baba Iqbal Singh and said, "he will be remembered for his efforts to spread education among youngsters."

-Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Sardar Iqbal Singh Lalpura and said "he will be remembered for his efforts to spread education among youngsters."
+Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Padma Shri awardee Baba Iqbal Singh and said, "he will be remembered for his efforts to spread education among youngsters".

 Taking to Twitter, the Prime Minister wrote "Pained by the passing away of Baba Iqbal Singh.
 He will be remembered for his efforts to increase education among youngsters."